ehatti0/ehatti0.github.io/index.md

 }
 $$

-I am a CS undergrad at Yale University, primarily interested in programming languages and proof assistants.
+I am a CS undergrad at Yale, primarily interested in programming languages and proof assistants.

 ### Links